LutherTS/eslint-plugin-use-agnostic/README.md

 I believe the core issue hindering the comprehension of React Server Components is the fact that the Fullstack React Architecture has entirely erased its own roots since the introduction of directives by disregarding the architecture's primordial realities I have detailed above: its Modules.
 Server Modules.
 Client Modules.
 Agnostic Modules.

 'use client' may denote to the server that a module's exports are to be imported as client references.
-But then that effectively makes it a "'use client' module", and it's only natural that a "'use client' module" would behave in a 'use client' way.
+But that effectively makes said module a "'use client' module", and it's only natural that a "'use client' module" would behave in a 'use client' way.

 'use server' may denote to the client that a module's exports are to be imported as server references.
-But then that effectively makes it a "'use server' module", and it's only natural that a "'use server' module" would behave in a 'use server' way.
+But that effectively makes said module a "'use server' module", and it's only natural that a "'use server' module" would behave in a 'use server' way.

 React can easily understand that a 'use client' module is, from a primordial standpoint, a Client Module.
 And it can also understand that a 'use server' module is a Server Module, albeit a special one.

-But not having a directive to distinguish between 1. non-special Server Modules that are never meant to be imported on the client, even as references; and 2. actual Agnostic Modules, the Shared Modules that are still here at the heart of this system and are able to run anywhere; that creates a confusion that is detrimental to every single stackholder in the RSC ecosystem:
+But not having a directive to distinguish between 1. non-special Server Modules that are never meant to be imported on the client, even as references; and 2. actual Agnostic Modules, the Shared Modules that are still here at the heart of this system and are able to run anywhere; this creates a confusion that is detrimental to every single stackholder in the RSC ecosystem:

 - Developers are confused and have no idea what "Server" or "Client" means, since React doesn't make it crystal clear.
 - LLMs are confused, because even they can't understand what 'use server' and 'use client' mean and therefore cannot explain it to developers facing their own specific concerns.